EnginBahar/SpotDIPy/README.md

           adsnote = {Provided by the SAO/NASA Astrophysics Data System}
     }

-Your citation would be greatly appreciated and help support the development of this tool.
+Your citation would be greatly appreciated and help support the development of this code.

 [//]: # (<p align="center">)